thehunmonkgroup/jester/doc/03-Sequences.md

 Jester provides high-level implementations for acting on keys pressed by the user.

 To maintain the simplicity of the engine, menu-type navigation is limited to single digits.
-Any action that has the 'keys' parameter supports responding to key presses.
+Any action that has the <code>keys</code> parameter supports responding to key presses.
 The layout of the keys parameter is as follows:

 ```lua
   keys = {